bella-xia/cs349h-292Y-microassignments-students/hw2-hyperdim-computing/questions.md

 **Q3.** What happens to the classification accuracy when you reduce the hypervector size; how small of a size can you select before you see > 5% loss in accuracy?

+The classification accuracy first increases to around 78%, but then gradually decreases.
+When the size is around 2000-3000, I start with see > 5% loss in accuracy.

 **Q4.** What happens to the classification accuracy when you introduce bit flips into the item memory's distance calculation?
 Note that you shold only apply bit flips during inference.
 How much error can you introduce before you see a > 5% loss in accuracy?

+The accuracy gradually decreases as bit flip erros are introduced.
+Around 0.2 bit errors would result in a >5% accuracy loss.

 ------------------------